loco-can/loco-can-software/Loco_can_motor/README.md

 Pins 6 and 8 are connected to the motor output to sense the voltage.
 Drive and break outputs provide a PWM signal to drive the power output stage.

+The outputs on pins 3, 5 and 7 can be configured for PWM or servo motors.

 ### FTDI Interface
 | V2.1a    | V2.1b     |
 |:---------|:----------|